 - 1. A securities underwriter: NT\$40 million. - 2.
 A securities dealer: NT\$10 million. - 3.
-A securities broker: NT\$50 million; if the securities broker operates only equity crowdfunding business, the bond shall be NT\$10 million. - 4.
+A securities broker: NT\$50 million.
+However, if the securities broker operates only the following business, the bond shall be NT\$10 million: - A. Operates only equity crowdfunding business. - B. Operates only brokerage business for trading and exchanging beneficial certificates of funds. - 4.
 Operators of two or more types of securities business: aggregate of the amounts as referred to in the preceding three subparagraphs according to the types of business being engaged in. - 5.
 Branch office: additional NT\$5 million for each branch.

 The operation bond referred to in the preceding paragraph shall be paid in cash, government bond, or financial bond.

-A securities firm operating the business of accepting brokerage orders to trade securities on the centralized securities exchange market shall make deposits to the TWSE settlement and clearing fund in the following manner: 1.
-Before commencement of business operation, the securities firm shall deposit a basic amount of NT\$15 million; after commencement of business operation, it shall deposit a specified percentage of the net receipt or net payment amount of the executed trades of TWSE listed securities for which it has accepted brokerage trading orders within 10 days after the close of each quarter until the end of the then-current year.
+A securities firm operating the business of accepting brokerage orders to trade securities on the centralized securities exchange market shall make deposits to the TWSE settlement and clearing fund in the following manner:

+1. Before commencement of business operation, the securities firm shall deposit a basic amount of NT\$15 million; after commencement of business operation, it shall deposit a specified percentage of the net receipt or net payment amount of the executed trades of TWSE listed securities for which it has accepted brokerage trading orders within 10 days after the close of each quarter until the end of the then-current year.
 The said percentage shall be separately determined by the FSC.